mehulagg/gitlab/doc/administration/repository_storage_types.md

 #### Avatars

-Each file is stored in a directory that takes its name from the file's `id` from the database.
+Each file is stored in a directory that matches the `id` assign to it in the database.
 The filename is always `avatar.png` for user avatars.
-When avatar is replaced, `Upload` model is destroyed and a new one takes place with different `id`.
+When an avatar is replaced, the `Upload` model is destroyed and a new one takes place with a different `id`.

 #### CI/CD artifacts